elinck/mountain_bird_network/README.md

 ### What exactly will you do with this data?
 We will use the data from all observers to model species’ abundances along all three elevational gradients, and will share these results with all participants.
 The goal is to write and publish a scientific manuscript using this data to show how a community-led effort can effectively monitor species’ distributions along mountain slopes.
 These publications and communications will not disclose the identity of observers.

 For general questions, please contact project leader Ben Freeman, a postdoctoral researcher at University of British Columbia (freeman@zoology.ubc.ca).
 For New Mexico-specific questions, contact chapter leader Ethan Linck (ethanblinck@gmail.com), a postdoctoral researcher at University of New Mexico.
-For Oregon-specific questions, contract Matt Chmielewski, a postdoctoral researcher at Temple University.
+For Oregon-specific questions, contract Matt Chmielewski (mwchmielewski@gmail.com), a postdoctoral researcher at Temple University.